Standards & instruments

 STANDARD 20.
 Educational Results

-The educational process results include the achievement of the expected learning outcomes, pass rates, dropout rates, the average time to graduate, employability of graduates, pass rates of graduates in board examinations of board-related program offerings, and the satisfaction levels of graduates, among others.
+The educational process results include achieving the expected learning outcomes, pass rates, dropout rates, the average time to graduate, graduates’ employability, graduates’ pass rates in board examinations of board-related program offerings, and graduates’ satisfaction levels.

 STANDARD 21.
 Community Engagement and Service Results